ritu777/Nagios/NAGIOS/Nagios.md

 ```
 apt install -y podman
 ```
 **apt:** apt stands for "Advanced Package Tool.
-It is used to install, update, and manage software packages on the system.
+It is used to install, update, and manage software packages on the system.</br>
 **install:** This is the sub-command that tells apt to install a package.
-When you use apt install, you're instructing the package manager to download and install the specified software.
+When you use apt install, you're instructing the package manager to download and install the specified software.<>/br
 **-y:** This is an option flag that stands for "yes."
-It's used to automatically answer "yes" to any prompts that may come up during the installation process.
+It's used to automatically answer "yes" to any prompts that may come up during the installation process.</br>
 **podman:** This is the name of the package or software you want to install.

 ##### Command 2:-